Vortron-rd/T-Mod/README.md

 # T-Mod
-A 1.12.2 forge mod that adds various miscellania.
+A 1.12.2 forge mod that adds various miscellanea.